CGCookie/retopoflow/docs/index.md

 Another great place to learn the tools is our [YouTube channel](https://www.youtube.com/@orangeturbine).

+We also have a full course on using Retopoflow, which is available for free [on CG Cookie](https://cgcookie.mavenseed.com/courses/retopology-with-retopoflow-4).

 ## Previous Versions

 Retopoflow has been completely refactored in version 4, and this documentation has been updated to match.
 For information on how to use version 3, switch to the previous docs by using the dropdown on the left.